-To clear temp files in MacFly Pro select Cleanup tab and start a System scan.
+To clear temp files in MacFly Pro select System in the Cleanup section and hit Scan.
 Give MacFly Pro a minute to scan your Mac, then you can review the files and choose the once you want to remove.

 All things considered, OS X does a decent job at handling temporary files on its own.
 When temp files start stacking up and taking more space than they should, simply reboot your Mac or clean them up using MacFly Pro.
 Alternatively, you can always go through temporary directories yourself and remove the files manually.

 Install to remove multiple trash files with MacFly Pro free trial.

 Don`t waste money on single-purpose apps if there`s multi-functional MacFly Pro!

 Pay just $13.95 a month and get all-in-one solution for your Mac

 or buy annual subscription and save almost 55%.